 Anna Sáez de Tejada Cuenca

-Loss Aversion in Managers' Pricing Decision Making at a Fast Fashion Reatiler
+Loss Aversion in Managers' Pricing Decision Making at a Fast Fashion Retailer

-In our model, managers choose prices to maximize their utility over the whole season subject to a number of constraints, given by the firm's pricing rules.
-The utility function consists of a revenue component and a loss aversion component, which depends on a loss aversion parameter.
-Both components include demand uncertainty, and contain all products of the same type (shirts, pants, etc.).
-This model is, hence, a dynamic program over a finite horizon with a large state space and uncertainty set.
+In our model, managers choose prices to maximize their utility over the whole season, subject to a number of constraints given by the firm's pricing rules.
+The utility function consists of a revenue component and a loss aversion component that depends on a loss aversion parameter.
+Both components include demand uncertainty and contain all products of the same type (shirts, pants, etc.).
+This model is, therefore, a dynamic program over a finite horizon with a large state space and uncertainty set.
 We use a certainty equivalent for the demand function, and discretize the problem, given that the set of available prices is discrete.
-Our model, then, becomes a mixed integer linear program.
+Our model thus becomes a mixed integer linear program.

-This work in progress.
-I am presenting it in the TA11 session at INFORMS, at 7.30 AM on Tuesday, Nov.
-6th, at 125B, North Bldg.
+This is work in progress.
+It is joint work with Felipe Caro and Keith Chen, from UCLA.
+I am presenting it in the TA11 session at INFORMS, at 7.30 AM on Tuesday, November 6, at 125B, North Bldg.
 I am the second speaker of the session (out of 4).